 No wastage of existing investments - Very High ROI

-Quantum Key Distribution is the method of distribution of encryption keys which uses the principles of quantum physics to secure keys.
+Quantum Key Distribution also known as QKD is the method of distribution of encryption keys which uses the principles of quantum physics to secure keys.
 Armos uses a series of photons to transmit keys from one point to another over a fibre cable.
 The photons are generated randomly, which are in quantum state.

 Armos uses photons to exchange quantum information in order to arrive at the same key at both ends.
 Any attempt to read the photon information causes disturbance, thereby increasing the error rate in the channel and causing the keys to collapse.
 This stops the generation of keys and warns the admin of a possible attack on the channel.
 The key generation is not resumed until the error rate comes down.